Manufacture of wooden houses

 photo source: en.wikipedia.org

-Requirements for maximum result
+Requirements for maximum results

-There are also disadvantages
+There are downsides

 The main disadvantage seems to be the price.
 Such a roof can be 3-4 times more expensive than a tile roof, which is not cheap either.